IntelOpenDesign/ConnectAnyThing/README.md

 * Input invert fixes.

 ### Rev 0.2.1
+* Compatible only with Galileo GEN1.
 * ConnectAnyThing now allows the user to connect inputs with outputs in a dynamic fashion.
 * Pins are enabled as described in Rev 0.1.0.

 ### Rev 0.1.0
+* Compatible only with Galileo GEN1.
 * The Graphical User Interface enables direct access to the pins listed bellow.
 * Pins: A0,A1,A2,A3,A4,and A5 are enabled as analog inputs.
 * Pins: 2,4,7,8,12,and 13 are enabled as digital outputs.